vace117/sqlplus-and-network-tools/README.md

 ## Usage Examples

-You can use the wraper scripts:
+You can use the wraper script:

 ```bash
 sqlplus.sh sys/password1@localhost:15210/ORCLPDB1.localdomain as sysdba